Chocolate helps you grow? EU sifts the evidence

 The final list of health claims must now be approved by EU governments and lawmakers before being formally adopted early next year, after which companies will have six months to remove any rejected claims from their products.

-Some 2,000 health claims are still awaiting assessment by the European Food Safety Authority, while all health claims for plant and herbal substances are currently on hold.
+Some 2,000 health claims are still awaiting assessment by the European Food Safety Authority (EFSA), while all health claims for plant and herbal substances are currently on hold.

 (Reporting by Charlie Dunmore)